- Lloyd Jones makes inaugural plane landing on Pedder’s Beach

 - January – Environment minister Moss Cass succeeds in getting a Federal inquiry started.
 To the avail of Premier Reece.

-- March – The Hound-Serpentine Impoundment merges into a single sheet of water, the largest in Australia.
+- March – The Huon-Serpentine Impoundment merges into a single sheet of water, the largest in Australia.

 - Prince Phillip (president of the Australian Conservation Foundation) visited Premier Eric Reece concerning Lake Pedder.
 The meeting was unsuccessful, the royal consequently writing to Prime Minister Gough Whitlam “”The Tasmanian government simply does not understand the point of conservation,”